kat-coding/animalrescue/README.md

 ## Separates all database/business logic using the MVC pattern.
 1(database): database logic is in Datalayer file in model folder
-1(business): business logic is in the controller file in the controller folder and the index page
+1(business): business logic is in the controller file in the controller folder and the index page Model contains datalayer, upload and validation
+View contain all of the html pages that can be viewed in the browser Controller contains the route controls and calls the back end validation where appropriate Classes folder contains the OOP classes

 ## Routes all URLs and leverages a templating language using the Fat-Free framework.
 2:This is done in the controller file in the controller folder and the index page
 ## Has a clearly defined database layer using PDO and prepared statements.